bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

+**_Creature_.** A creature can be a player character, a non-player character, or a minion, elite, or boss monster encounter.

 **_Difficulty Class (DC)_.** Difficulty Class or DC represents a task's difficulty.
 The more difficult a task, the higher its DC.

 **_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
 Explored world map tiles sometimes provide additional locations for placing your character during a downtime round.
 These bonus areas are placed along the sides of the world map.
 PCs may deploy onto these special areas before resolving a downtime round.